 Any individual may abuse almost any substance whose ingestion can result in a euphoric (“high”) feeling.
 In many cases, a drug addict will be suffering from addiction to two or more substances.
 There are many drugs and types of drugs that people commonly abuse, but today we are going to talk about opioids.

-For the addict, it can be especially hard to wait, to anticipate and to hope.
+For the addict, it can be especially hard to wait, anticipate, and hope.
 Here at Hathaway Recovery we struggle with faith and putting our confidence in something we can’t see.
-We are people who live for the quick fix, the immediate gratification and the momentary high.
-To wait is to have to sit in the space of darkness, discomfort, craving and need.
-That feeling is so unbearable that we reach for anything that promises comfort, escape or oblivion.
+We are people who live for the quick fix, the immediate gratification, and the momentary high.
+To wait is to have to sit in the space of darkness, discomfort, craving, and need.
+That feeling is so unbearable that we reach for anything that promises comfort, escape, or oblivion.

-Opioids are highly addictive that they have created a dangerous problem in USA.
+Opioids are highly addictive and they have created a dangerous problem in the USA.
 Individuals can become addicted to opioids so quickly that it can be difficult to notice.
 Opioids start to work by binding to opioid receptors, interfering with communication between the brain and the nerves in the body.
-This brings pain relief to people and an euphoric, relaxing feeling that fast become addictive.
+This brings pain relief to people and a euphoric, relaxing feeling that fast become addictive.
 This euphoria is the release of a large amount of dopamine which triggers the reward system in the brain.
 The more this reward system is triggered, the more the brain craves it and deems it essential for survival.
-In short: opioids trick the brain into thinking they are required in order to survive.
+In short: opioids trick the brain into thinking they are necessary for survival.

 Any person who uses opioids is at risk of becoming addicted to opioids.
 That is why it is so important to learn signs of opioid abuse so that intervention can take place as quickly as possible before a deadly overdose occurs.

-Integrated treatment for both mental health and substance use disorders are needed in cases where these occur together.
+The patient needs integrated treatment for both mental health and substance use disorders in cases where these occur together.
 The environment and family or friend relationships can also play an important role.
 Some patients will repeat therapy and relapse many times before having success.

 At Hathaway Recovery, we can help you stop your active addiction and start a new life.
 You do not have to remain chained to your substance abuse.
 You can live a life that is happy, fulfilling, and engaging.
 The life you deserve it.